George Beattie (shooter)

 George Beattie (28 May 1877 – 6 April 1953) was a Canadian sport shooter who competed in the 1908 Summer Olympics, 1920 Summer Olympics and 1924 Summer Olympics.

 In the 1908 Olympics, he won a silver medal in the individual and team trap shooting events.
-Twelve years later at Antwerp Olympics he was fifth in team trap event.
-He also participated in the individual trap competition but his result is unknown.
-In 1924 at Paris Olympics he won a silver medal in team trap event and was sixth in individual trap event.
+Twelve years later, at the Antwerp Olympics, he was fifth in team trap event.
+He also participated in the individual trap competition, but his result is unknown.
+In 1924 at the Paris Olympics, he won a silver medal in the team trap event and was sixth in the individual trap event.